 Bath time with baby is a lovely time for you and baby to bond and relax but its also so important to remember these couple of safe bath time habits to include into your routine to ensure your baby and young children stay safe around water.

-In support of the @RLSSUK Royal Lifesaving Society UK’s Drowning Prevention Week campaign, here’s our 5 bath time habits to include into your child’s bath time routine for a safer bath time.
+Here’s our 5 bath time habits to start forming as part of your child’s bath time routine, for a safer bath time.

-3. When filling the bath water, run with cold water first and add hot water to get to the ideal temperature.
+When filling the bath water, run with cold water first and add hot water to get to the ideal temperature.
 This reduces risks of scalding.
 Also be sure to check the water temperature.
+For peace of mind a thermometer can take the worry out of this.